 Candice is an Associate Professor in the Department of Molecular Medicine at The Scripps Research Institute (La Jolla, CA).
 She obtained her Ph.D. at the University of Strasbourg (France) under the mentorship of Dr. Brigitte Kieffer.
 She pursued her postdoctoral training with Dr. Athina Markou (UCSD) and Dr. George Koob (TSRI).
-She became Assistant Professor at TSRI in 2011 and has since developed an NIH-funded research program dedicated to the elucidation of molecular and neural circuit mechanisms underlying drug addiction, and excessive alcohol drinking in particular.
+She joined TSRI faculty in 2011 and has since developed an NIH-funded research program dedicated to the elucidation of molecular and neural circuit mechanisms underlying drug addiction, and excessive alcohol drinking in particular.

 Max has been a Research Assistant in the Contet lab since 2012.
 He conducts behavioral testing, alcohol vapor exposure, stereotaxic surgeries, brain sectioning, mouse genotyping, and molecular analyses.
 He trains students and manages the everyday life of the lab.